 JJ Flentke 23:04

 Yeah, I we’ve had a spinal cord injury we put in the harness, we played tennis because he wanted to play tennis.
 Now, he couldn’t develop enough skills to get on the tennis court and be competitive.
 But we figured out all kinds of ways for him to hold the racket so he could play with his grandson a little bit and it was good.
 So, you know, there’s all this Yeah, we have a guy right now out there who has an amputation and the things that he’s doing today, I don’t think he expected this close since the amputation.

 That changes people’s lives and then increases happiness and then increases serotonin and dopamine and increases all those things that decrease cortisol.
 That makes them happier and gives them a lifestyle that is normal and able to be inclusive and able to be part of life.

 Like a puppet

 Yeah.
 Now, looking at your Instagram and for people that are watching and listening, there’ll be links to your Instagram so that they can go and see, some of your patients look like puppets because they are attached to this thing that is on the ceiling, and they are on a floor that moves.
-And that floor makes them look like they’re in complete out of control.
+And that floor makes them look like they’re completely out of control.
 They look like a puppet.